 The subtle changes in this new version make this another solid choice for daily trainer of the year.

-Read on to see what we discovered in this review.
+Read on to see what I discovered in this review.

 Who should buy the Hoka Clifton 8